FitzwilliamMuseum/feast-and-fast/_discover/pineapple.md

 Here is a photo record and instructions of how we did it.
 (If we ever do this again, we would avoid doing it on a scorching hot day in mid-June!)

+Step 1: vigorously mix salt and ice into the sorbet to stop it from melting so quickly once solidified.

 <figure class="col-md-12">
   <div >
     <img class="img-fluid" src="/images/discover/pineapple/IMG_5004.jpg"/>
   </div>
 </figure>

-Step 1: vigorously mix salt and ice into the sorbet to stop it from melting so quickly once solidified.
+Step 2: carefully spoon the ‘pineapple ice cream’ into all three sections of the open mould

 <figure class="col-md-12">
   <div >